Background pattern

 • Aliskiren - used to treat high blood pressure

-Pregnancy, lactation, and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, if you think you may be pregnant, or if you intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

 If you are pregnant, you will only use Furosemida Uxa under strict medical indication.

-Driving and operating machines
+Driving and using machines

 Furosemida Uxa 40 mg tablets contain lactose

-If your doctor has indicated that you have an intolerance to certain sugars, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medicine.

-3. How to Take Furosemida Uxa
+3. How to take Furosemida Uxa

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine indicated by your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

-Remember to take your medication.
+Remember to take your medicine.

-If you estimate that the effect of this medication is too strong or too weak, inform your doctor or pharmacist.
+If you think the action of this medicine is too strong or too weak, tell your doctor or pharmacist.

 Use in children